 Everest View Trek

-Everest View trek takes you to the very heart of the Khumbu region – Namche Bazaar.
+Everest View Trek takes you to the very heart of the Khumbu region – Namche Bazaar.
 It can even be called the unofficial capital of the Sherpa people.
-This amphitheater-like town offers the best of the Sherpa culture – be it their religion, hospitality, tradition, or history.
+This amphitheatre-like town offers the best of the Sherpa culture – be it their religion, hospitality, tradition, or history.
 Here, you can visit the beautiful monasteries, Sherpa museum, memorials and iconic hotels to experience the very best of the Sherpa culture.